 The divorce affects not only the spouses but the children as well.
 More than anyone, it is the child who is significantly influenced by the situation most especially if they are in their formative years.
 More than the change of family dynamics, shattered expectations of a family and disruption of routines, it is the removal of a parent or significant family member in the child’s life due to divorce or legal separation.

 Divorce does not always mean extricating a parent in a child’s life; however, the decision to cut off the other parent –partially or wholly– might be done by the other half due to various reasons.
 The main reason is hatred towards an ex-husband/wife, false belief that your child is better off with you and separating your child and the other parent as a form of punishment to the ex-spouse.
-It might sound like a malicious act, but individuals undergoing divorce are often profoundly hurt, mistrusting and vengeful; thus, it is not rare to find wives planning revenge from their husbands especially if the cause of the divorce is extramarital affairs, leading a double life, etc.
+It might sound like a malicious act, but individuals undergoing divorce are often profoundly hurt, mistrusting and vengeful; thus, it is not rare to find wives planning revenge from their husbands especially if the cause of the divorce is extramarital affairs, leading a double life, etc. “Even if the relationship between parents was toxic and separation may be seen as a relief, separation can threaten a child’s sense of safety, create confusion and fear about the future,” wrote Dr. Veronica Brodsky, PsyD, licensed Child and School Clinical Psychologist.
+“Most children are not involved in the decision making, so when parents separate, all the changes that come with this decision can cause children to experience great distress.”

 A parent determined to remove the other parent will employ help from different individuals such as friends, attorneys, relatives and health professionals.
 One of the most common methods is befriending the potential victim parent to seek consultation with a professional on how to help the child in transitioning or adapt well to the different changes in result to the divorce.
 With the connivance of the child development specialist or clinician, the parent frequently the father is brain-drill to the point of brainwash on the out of context version of psychological and developmental needs of the child as well the essence of providing stability, consistency, and constancy of one abode.
 Reiterating that shuttling the child back and forth into different homes while being detrimental; however, Dr. Frank Williams, child and adolescent psychiatrist and psychoanalyst, refuted this belief.
 He believed that the presence of two parents after the divorce is still the least detrimental option and changing houses, spending holidays on one parent house and packing possessions all the time are some of the nuisances to live by and accept as an aftermath of divorce.